 The PhD program integrates three main disciplinary areas:

-1) The curriculum in "ECONOMIC GEOGRAPHY" enable PhD candidates to conduct research of excellence on the main topics of interest for economic, social and urban geography, using both qualitative and quantitative methodologies, with particular attention to the analysis of spatial data.
-The topics of interest are regional development; the economic, social and political organization of space; the implications in terms of sociospatial relations and inequalities; urban, regional and territorial policies; the geography of tourism; environmental issues and sustainability.
+a) The Economic Geography area promotes research upon the main topics of interest for economic, social and urban geography, integrating qualitative, quantitative methodologies, and spatial data analysis.
+The topics of interest are regional development; the organization of space; sociospatial inequalities; urban, regional and territorial policies; tourism and the environment.

-2) The curriculum in "MATHEMATICS FOR ECONOMIC-FINANCIAL APPLICATIONS" is designed to equip students with the appropriate tools to conduct quantitative research in the fields of economic, financial and actuarial analysis.
-It explores issues related to quantitative techniques and mathematical modelling.
-The topics of interest are the methods for financial assets pricing, advanced quantitative methods for the management of financial and insurance risks, game theory and decision theory, quantitative aspects related to finance and behavioral economics.
+b) The Mathematics for Economic-Financial Applications area provides students with the appropriate tools to conduct quantitative research in the fields of economic, financial and actuarial analysis.
+It explores issues related to quantitative techniques and mathematical modelling, financial assets pricing, the management of financial and insurance risks, game theory and decision theory, behavioral economics.

-3) The curriculum "STATISTICS FOR THE ECONOMY" is solidly based on modern and quantitative methods to analyze relevant economic problems.
-Emphasis is placed on empirical applications to analyze and solve practical problems in the field of economics and the social sciences.
-It is designed to form research scientists with robust expertise in applied economics and statistics.
-A solid competence in the field of statistics, econometrics, and applied economic methods is integrated with a focus on empirical applications.
+c) The Statistics area provides students with the skills needed to apply modern quantitative methods to analyze and solve practical problems in the field of economics and the social sciences.
+It integrates a solid competence in the field of statistics, econometrics, and applied economic methods, with a focus on empirical applications.